-I haven't been in my studio since I moved, making it two whole months I haven't painted, so it means something that I at least prepared for 5 new paintings.
-I also cooked a week's worth of family dinners from scratch from brand new recipes, which again might not seem very interesting except that I recently became a vegan, so it makes it more of an accomplishment.
+I haven't been in my studio since I moved, making it two whole months I haven't painted, so it means something, that I at least prepared for 5 new paintings this week.
+I also cooked a week's worth of family dinners from scratch, which again might not seem very interesting except that I recently became a vegan, so it makes it more of an accomplishment.
 I donated a drawing to Planned Parenthood, finalized the Beacon Open Studios catalog, which I've been working on for two months, submitted work for the Dorsky Museum, and applied for twelve full time jobs.
-Yes, twelve.
 Actually thirteen if you count friendly inquiries that don't include cover letters and resumes.
 Oh, and I learned how to write a cover letter, which I had no clue how to do.
 I have been self-employed for a long time!
 Turns out I haven't had a boss since 1998.

 Apparently I've been working hard on the less is more approach to life.
 Take for instance becoming a vegan.
 I thought it would be close to impossible to eliminate that many food groups and still be satisfied, but what I discovered is that eliminating choices has actually given me more freedom somehow.
 Limitation creates innovation.
 When you have less, you can focus more on the things you do have.
-Less choices populating your brain equals more space to ruminate, or in this case cook tastier meals.
+Less choices populating your brain equals more space to ruminate.

 Does that make sense?

 Like when the designers for the Ford car company come out and say that the recent automobile regulations are what forced the forward thinking responses that led to their significant technological advancements... you start to think, well, maybe some limitations aren't so bad.

 I've been trying to limit my color choices in my painting for years.
 I just know that limiting my palette will give me more freedom, yet every time I get down to it I start mixing more and more colors, more and more.